ts-yeap/URMC_Openbadge_Analysis/README.md

 # URMC Netowrking Rhythm Badage Analysis
 URMC Openbadge Analysis for "Unmeeting" Meeting Data using Python 3

+demo how to use
+what to run
+how to get requirement
+what are each file are for
+where is output

 ## Authors
 * Yumeng Xi